 There’s no question in my mind that promoting sustainable diving and snorkelling through the Green Fins initiative is integral to the long-term protection of these reefs and related ecosystems.
 Since becoming an active Green Fins country in 2014, 75 assessments have taken place in the Maldives.
 However, due to previously trained Green Fins Assessors based in the government having to go overseas for extended periods, the numbers of active and recently assessed and trained members in the country has dramatically fallen, leading to a rise in the increase in threats to marine ecosystems.
 Additionally, with several new members awaiting their assessment, the growth of the country’s national team – so they can meet this increasing demand – is key; facilitating this was the main purpose of my trip.

 Being made up of twenty-six atolls, travel around the Maldives can be logistically challenging.
 That’s why Reef-World – the charity which coordinates the Green Fins initiative internationally in partnership with the UN Environment Programme – has focused on steadily introducing Green Fins to the country on an atoll by atoll basis.
-The programme was first introduced in the Malé region as well as North and South Ari Atoll before expanding to Baa Atoll; a UNESCO Biosphere Reserve.
+The programme was first introduced in the Malé region as well as North and South Ari Atoll before facilitating Green Fins expansion to Baa Atoll; a UNESCO Biosphere Reserve.

 As part of the Train the Trainer programme, Hussain conducted his first assessor training course; this involved bringing three new assessors into the Green Fins Maldives fold and, with my support, getting them up to speed so they are able to conduct their own assessments of dive and snorkel centres in the Malé region and, hopefully, further afield.
 This involved leading diving skills training dives – to ensure all assessors are up to scratch when it comes to buoyancy and advanced finning techniques – as well as conducting the Green Fins member assessment and training.